PatternPal/PatternPal/docs/docs/technical/recognizer_runner.md

 and it is incorrect.
 All other results are preserved for later processing.
 Pruning is done recursively, to find as many results to prune as possible.
 If all child results of a result are pruned, the result itself can also be pruned.
-Furthermore, if the `CollectionKind` of a result is `All`, and at least one its child results is pruned, that result can also be pruned.
+Furthermore, if the `CollectionKind` of a result is `All`, and at least one of its child results is pruned, that result can also be pruned.

 After we have collected the child results which can be pruned, we check if any of the child results are the result of a `RelationCheck`.
 As this check uses the results of prior checks, which might